Facility will store equipment for Parachute recreation rental service

 “I think the town is feeling that cusp of growth here, and they’re just so excited about anything new that looks like it could be something amazing,” Paugh said.
 “And, so, people were making a lot of guesses as to what it could be, and they were excited because it’s right there on the river.”

-For more information regarding TOP Adventures, visit https://topadventures.co/
+For more information regarding TOP Adventures, visit TOPAdventures.co.

 Reporter Ray K. Erku can be reached at 612-423-5273 or rerku@postindependent.com.